 Tippett: I have done my homework.
 You’re gonna be amazed at how much I know about you now.

 Christakis: Oh, my goodness.
-It was pretty interesting.
-Their stories — and I don’t know how much you want to go into it, but it’s sort of an amazing story, in particular, in my mother’s case.
+Yeah, it was pretty interesting.
+Their stories — and I don’t know how much you want to go into it, but it’s sort of an amazing story, in particular in my mother’s case.
 My father came from kind of a middle-class background in Greece.
 My dad wanted to be an actor, but his father insisted that he go into physics.
-And so my father winds up as a Fulbright Scholar at Princeton, in the 1950s, arriving just after Einstein dies.
+And so my father winds up as a Fulbright Scholar at Princeton in the 1950s, arriving just after Einstein dies.
 And my mother, who came from a well-to-do family in Greece, astonishingly had, in her dad, a man who was willing to educate his daughters, which I have to emphasize is really unusual for a man of his generation in Greece.
 And so she got into Vassar, also on a Fulbright, and comes to the United States.
 So they independently come, and then they’re set up through the Greek community here, and etc. And then they both go to graduate school at Yale, and that’s where I’m born, in New Haven.

 Tippett: So I start most of my conversations, whoever I’m speaking to, to inquire about the religious or spiritual background of someone’s childhood, however you would define that now.
 I’ve seen you say that you were raised on a heavy diet of Greek mythology.
 I don’t know if that’s where your mind would go with that.